HL7/davinci-pdex-formulary/input/pagecontent/index.md

         This change also addresses:
         <ul>
           <li>
-            <a href="https://jira.hl7.org/browse/FHIR-29670">FHIR-29670</a> and <a href="https://jira.hl7.org/browse/FHIR-30923">FHIR-30923</a> - Allowing a Formulary Drug to be referenced by multiple drug plans.
+            <a href="https://jira.hl7.org/browse/FHIR-33185">FHIR-33185</a> - Creating a prescribable insurance plan <a href="StructureDefinition-usdf-PayerInsurancePlan.html">PayerInsurancePlan</a> that contains a drug coverage with a reference to a formulary and plans cost sharing information.
           </li>
           <li>
-            <a href="https://jira.hl7.org/browse/FHIR-31038">FHIR-31038</a> - Creating profiles to enable querying plans by plan and type or searching for all drug plans.
+            <a href="https://jira.hl7.org/browse/FHIR-29670">FHIR-29670</a> and <a href="https://jira.hl7.org/browse/FHIR-30923">FHIR-30923</a> - Allowing a Formulary Drug to be referenced by multiple drug plans by adding <a href="StructureDefinition-usdf-Formulary.html">Formulary</a> and <a href="StructureDefinition-usdf-FormularyItem.html">FormularyItem</a> profiles.
           </li>
           <li>
-            <a href="https://jira.hl7.org/browse/FHIR-29670">FHIR-29670</a> - Allowing a Formulary Drug to be referenced by multiple drug plans.
+            <a href="https://jira.hl7.org/browse/FHIR-31038">FHIR-31038</a> - Creating profiles <a href="StructureDefinition-usdf-PayerInsurancePlan.html">Payer Insurance Plan</a> and <a href="StructureDefinition-usdf-Formulary.html">Formulary</a> to enable querying plans by plan and type or searching for all drug plans adding search parameters <a href="SearchParameter-InsurancePlan-identifier.html">InsurancePlan-identifier</a>, <a href="SearchParameter-InsurancePlan-type.html">InsurancePLan-type</a>, and <a href="SearchParameter-InsurancePlan-formulary-coverage.html">InsurancePlan-formulary-coverage</a> (linking the PayerInsurancePlan and Formulary).
           </li>
           <li>
-            <a href="https://jira.hl7.org/browse/FHIR-31572">FHIR-31572</a> - Addressing the need to require an element necessary to link resources.
+            <a href="https://jira.hl7.org/browse/FHIR-31572">FHIR-31572</a> - Addressing the need to require an element necessary to link resources by adding extensions <a href="StructureDefinition-usdf-PayerInsurancePlan-definitions.html#InsurancePlan.coverage:drug-coverage.extension:usdf-FormularyReference-extension">formulary reference to PayerInsurancePlan coverage</a> and <a href="StructureDefinition-usdf-FormularyItem-definitions.html#Basic.extension:usdf-FormularyReference-extension">formulary reference to FormularyItem</a>.
           </li>
           <li>
-            <a href="https://jira.hl7.org/browse/FHIR-31673">FHIR-31673</a> - Move the EmailPlanContact extension, which can support an email address or url to the better fitting element InsurancePlan.contact.
+            <a href="https://jira.hl7.org/browse/FHIR-31673">FHIR-31673</a> - Move the EmailPlanContact extension, which can support an email address or url to the better fitting element <a href="StructureDefinition-usdf-PayerInsurancePlan-definitions.html#InsurancePlan.contact">InsurancePlan.contact</a>.
           </li>
         </ul>
       </p>